sviridovserg/sviridovserg.github.io/_posts/2017-03-04-blog-on-gihub-with-jekyll-in-docker.markdown

 ---
 layout: post
 title:  "Blog on GitHub Pages with Jekyll in Docker for Windows users"
+abstract: "Writing blog posts hosted on GitHub pages with Jekyll and generating it locally without installing anything but Docker for Windows users"
 date:   2017-03-04 16:00:00

 desc: Writing a blog that is hosted on github pages with jekyll using docker for windows users